derpen/web-devs/simple-notes/README.md

 A note taking app

 # Plan
+* Write in markdown, app will have it's markdown renderer (Bonus point: LaTeX renderer)
 * Next.js frontend
 * Express.js backend
 * No database, notes are stored as files.
 Maybe a json file to handle title, tags, and other things